kex-24/kex-24-4/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Crafting Cocktails in Java

 ## Deadline
-This assignment is due before the next scheduled class.
+This work is due by the end of the next class period.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For specific information on how to complete this assignment and submit it, please refer to the assignments section of the course portal.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Complete and answer all questions in "Understanding Objects and Classes in Java" from the course material.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.
+- Review the relevant sections on classes, objects, constructors, and methods in the Java documentation or any standard Java programming book.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+This assignment will help reinforce the following key concepts:
+* Understanding and designing Java classes
+* Implementing instance fields
+* Understanding constructors in Java
+* Creating and using getters and setters
+* Employing the dot notation for accessing object properties
+* Basic usage of the `main` method
+* Understanding scope and variable shadowing

+## Assignment

+Imagine you're working as a JAVA Developer at a high-end bar.
+The owner, inspired by the digital transformation wave, desires a software solution to model their cocktail recipes digitally.
+Your task is to model these cocktails using Java!
+They believe this innovative approach will enhance their ability to craft, customize, and recommend cocktails based on customer preferences.

+### Exercise 1: Data Modeling

+Initiate your journey by creating a new Java file named `Cocktail.java` within the `src` folder.
+This file should define the `Cocktail` class.

+In this first step, define your `Cocktail` class with the following characteristics as instance fields:
+- `String` name
+- `String` mainIngredient
+- `int` volumeInMl
+- `boolean` isAlcoholic
+- `double` price

+After defining the class, proceed to craft your very first cocktail.
+Add the main method provided in the example below to your `Cocktail` class and instantiate a `Cocktail` object within it:

+### Exercise 2: Creating More Cocktails

+After successfully modeling your first cocktail, explore the wide variety of cocktails by creating two more, making a total of three.

+You may realize this method is not scalable if you want to add many cocktails.
+We will address this by using Java's object-oriented features like constructors and encapsulation in the following exercises.

+### Exercise 3: Encapsulation with Getters and Setters

+Time to add some privacy!
+Change the access modifiers of instance fields in your `Cocktail` class to `private`.
+This encapsulates the data and prevents direct modifications from outside the class.

+To allow controlled access to these fields, implement getter and setter methods for each field.
+Remember to follow Java naming conventions (`getXXX` and `setXXX` where `XXX` is the name of the field).

+### Exercise 4: Constructors Are Here!

+Creating cocktails one step at a time is cumbersome.
+Simplify this process by creating a constructor for the `Cocktail` class.
+The constructor should take arguments for each field of the class and assign them accordingly.

+This allows you to create new `Cocktail` objects while specifying their attributes at the time of creation.

+### Exercise 5: Array of Cocktails

+Craft a collection of your favorite cocktails by creating an array of `Cocktail` objects.
+Demonstrate how to populate this array with different cocktails, showcasing the variety and flexibility of using objects.

+### Exercise 6: Displaying Cocktail Information

+For each cocktail, it is crucial to display its information clearly.
+Implement a method called `displayInfo()` within the `Cocktail` class.
+This method should print all information about the cocktail to the terminal.

+### Exercise 7: Cocktail Customization

+Imagine a customer wants their cocktail to be a bit stronger or sweeter.
+Implement a method named `customizeCocktail(String ingredient, int volumeChange)` that allows customization of the main ingredient or the volume of the cocktail.
+This method should reflect the changes in the object's state and print a message indicating the customization has been applied.

+## Understanding Scope and Variable Shadowing

+Reflect on the concepts of scope and variable shadowing through practical examples.
+Review and understand how local variables in methods can shadow class fields and how to overcome this using the `this` keyword.

+## Checklist
+- Create and detail the Cocktail class with appropriate fields.
+- Implement encapsulation by using private access modifiers and providing getters and setters.
+- Define and use a constructor to simplify object creation.
+- Explore creating an array of objects for more complex data manipulation.
+- Demonstrate the ability to modify object states through custom methods.
+- Understand and apply the concepts of scope and the significance of the `this` keyword.

+## Feedback and Assistance
+If you encounter difficulties, consult the documentation provided, reach out for peer advice, or seek instructor guidance during office hours.
+Remember, understanding these foundational concepts is crucial for your journey as a Java developer.